 You'll most likely hear the rats scurrying and mice scratching in attic.
 Since they are nocturnal, you normally hear them when you are turning in, or later at night.

 On some occasions, during the daytime, when the house is quiet, you might also hear them.
 The sounds of scratching that come from the attic, walls, or ceiling are them nesting or foraging for food.

 They are typically quiet animals.
 This is why they can go a long time unnoticed.
 When you do hear them, it usually means you now have a mouse infestation.

 To distinguish what is making the scratching, tap loudly on the area you hear the noise.
-If it’s a mouse they will stop making noise, then move on to a safer location.
+If it’s a mouse, it will stop making noise, and then move on to a safer location.

 What Noises do Raccoons Make in the Attic?

-A raccoon can wreak havoc to the wiring and insulation in your attic, as well as carry rabies.
+A raccoon can wreak havoc on the wiring and insulation in your attic, as well as carry rabies.
 If you think you have this wildlife in your attic, some of the signs include:

-- If you are hearing loud scratches, bumping noises you likely have a raccoon intruder in your attic.
-These pests are physically the biggest of the attic invaders, therefore, they are going to be noisier.
-The sounds they make are heavier, yet slower than rodents and squirrels make.
+- If you are hearing loud scratches and bumping noises, you likely have a raccoon intruder in your attic.
+These pests are physically the biggest of the attic invaders.
+Therefore, they are going to be noisier.
+The sounds they make are heavier yet slower than rodents and squirrels make.